 based on the party game Mafia, played on the Neopian Times Writers Forum

 The game was played out through a roleplay, in which each player crafted a distinct character and interacted with each other.
-The setting was the small country town of Netwaffle, which had recently been plagued by crime, and now murder.
-Most citizens were aware of the Mafia lurking in the shadows...but things were getting worse and worse, and they finally decided that they had to do something about it.
-Meanwhile, the Mafia were planning...who knows what?
+The setting was the small country town of Netwaffle, which had recently been plagued by crimes that had finally escalated to murder.
+Most citizens were aware of the Mafia lurking in the shadows... but things had finally gone too far, and they could sit idle no longer.
+Meanwhile, the Mafia was planning... who knows what?

-, was created a few months later, though it was never finished.
+, The Island, was created a few months later, though it was never finished.

-Then later, a sequel NTWF Mafia game was started, this time set in the farming town of Wafflenet and with an entirely new cast of characters.
-The tropes for that roleplay are listed below, as well.
+Then later, in the summer of 2013, a sequel NTWF Mafia game was started - this time set in the farming town of Wafflenet, with an entirely new cast of characters.
+The tropes for that roleplay are listed below as well.

 - Ax-Crazy: At least some of the Mafia.
 This really comes out into the open with Terra and Luna after they're executed.